makarov-andrey/blur-motion-effect/README.md

 ```

 <h5>Events:</h5>
 <p>You can bind blurMotionEffectRender event.
-Be dangerous with performance.
+Be careful with this action.
 It calls in every animation frame</p>
 ```
 $("selector").on("blurMotionEffectRender", function(){
   //do something
 });
 ```

-<p><b>Notice:</b> most of jQuery sliders are rebased their slides after scrolling for an infinite scroll.
-Therefore changing the offset, which means on one animation frame works blur effect.
+<p><b>Notice:</b> most of jQuery sliders rebase its slides after scrolling for an infinite scroll.
+Therefore the slider would blur after changing  the offset in one animation frame.
 To avoid this flickering you should use events of start and end of scrolling.
 For example, for carouFredSel plugin it looks like:
 </p>
 ```
 ...